-Having a long-lasting positive impact on society and the UN's Sustainable development goals (SDGs), while building a sustainable business with healthy financials and a comfortable working environment that supports work-life balance, diversity and inclusion-that is winning, according to us.
+Having a long-lasting positive impact on society and the UN's Sustainable development goals (SDGs), while building a sustainable business with healthy financials and a comfortable working environment that supports work-life balance, diversity and inclusion-that is winning to us.

 We consciously choose geographies, segments, and business models within EV charging that we consider to be the most impactful and profitable in the long term.
 In public charging, we invest in and operate fast charging infrastructure in high-traffic locations.
-This is what gets people from A to B and where there is the highest potential of accelerating the transition to emission-free mobility.
-It is also where the long-term financial value is.
-In private charging, we offer full-service solutions by selling and operating charging infrastructure where most charging sessions take place - at home.
-We want to cater to the charging needs of all EV-drivers and this business immediately supports our profitability.
+This is what gets people from A to B, enabling our highest potential of accelerating the transition to emission-free mobility.
+We want to cater to the charging needs of all EV-drivers.

 Our strategic choices reflect our ambition to promote electric mobility both from a business perspective and a societal standpoint, with the aim of moving towards a more sustainable planet for future generations.
 To ensure that sustainability remains an integral component of our long-term strategy, we have established a governance system in which sustainability plays a central role.